-How to Use a Custom Notification Sound on iPhone?
+How to Add a Custom Ringtone on iPhone?

-Setting a custom notification sound on your iPhone is a great way to personalize your device and easily recognize alerts.
+Setting a custom ringtone on your iPhone is a great way to personalize your device and easily recognize alerts.
 While Apple offers built-in tones, you can also add unique sounds to stand out.
 Here's a step-by-step guide:

 Step 1: Choose or Create a Sound File